Kafka Connect FAQ¶

 Why does a connector configuration update trigger a task rebalance?¶

 Not all connector configuration updates will trigger a task rebalance, but most will.
-This is because the trigger for the task rebalance is actually a need to reconfigure tasks in a way that Connect cannot safely do without a rebalance.
+This is because the trigger for the task rebalance is actually a need to reconfigure tasks in a way that that Connect cannot safely do without a rebalance.
 There are two basic reasons for a rebalance to happen:

 - The total number of connectors or tasks has changed, requiring reassignments to happen within the active workers.

 - Configuration of tasks change in a way that Connect cannot be sure if tasks will need to coordinate to ensure correct behavior.
-For example, you want to avoid skipping or repeating messages if partitions are reassigned.
+For example, we want to avoid skipping or repeating messages if partitions are reassigned.

 Why should I use distributed mode instead of standalone?¶